Germany: Chameleon stowaway rescued from vegetable box | DW | 30.12.2021

 "The four-legged creature, which was presumably born in Africa, did not show any signs of the immense strain of the journey and was received by us in good health," he said.

-The officers took the chameleon to a local wildlife sanctuary in Klein Offenseth-Sparrieshoop.
+The officers took the chameleon to a wildlife sanctuary in Klein Offenseth-Sparrieshoop.

 -